 Opposition's no-confidence motion against Pakistani PM rejected over foreign interference

-Deputy Speaker of the National Assembly or the lower house of the parliament Qasim Khan Suri rejected the no-confidence motion, saying that foreign involvement has been found in opposition filing the motion, a move which is against the Constitution of Pakistan.
+Deputy speaker of the lower house of parliament Qasim Khan Suri rejected the no-confidence motion, saying that foreign involvement was found in the opposition's move aiming to oust the incumbent government, which is against the Constitution of Pakistan.

+Earlier on March 8, the alliance of opposition parties including Pakistan Muslim League-Nawaz, Pakistan Peoples Party and Muttahida Majlis-e-Amal submitted a requisition to the office of the Speaker of the National Assembly to summon a house session for voting on the no-confidence motion.
+On March 28, the opposition alliance presented the no-confidence motion in the house claiming that they had the required votes to make it successful.

+The prime minister told a public rally in Islamabad on March 27 that his government had received a diplomatic note from a foreign country, which read that "if Imran Khan is ousted from power, Pakistan's all mistakes would be forgiven, otherwise, the country would face dire consequences across the world."

 Photos